Searching for the best things to do in Bratislava?

 14) The Old Slovak National Theatre

-Located just off of Bratislava’s Old Town is the Old Slovak National Theatre building.
+Located just off of Bratislava’s Old Town you will find the Old Slovak National Theatre building.

 Three disciplines have utilized this building: drama, opera, and ballet.